botanicastudios/mcp-host-rpc/README.md

 // Create and auto-start a host with a signing key const host = createMcpHost({
-  authToken: "your-secret-key", // Used for JWT signing/verification
+  secret: "your-secret-key", // Used for JWT signing/verification
   start: true, // Auto-start the server
   debug: true,
 });